reecetech/bamboo-specs/README.md

       - name: Running Man Properties
         path: properties
       cleanCheckout: true

+The default repository will always be checked out first (if used), and then the other repositories in the order specified.

 If you wish to force a clean checkout of the repositories on or off use `cleanCheckout`.

 #### SCRIPT Tasks